clj-easy/graal-docs/CLJ-1472/README.md

 ## Other Workarounds

-If you cannot, for whatever reason, use Clojure 1.10.2, here are some other workarounds:
+If you cannot, for whatever reason, use the current Clojure v1.10 release, here are some other workarounds:

 - create your own patched version of Clojure by following instructions under [Scripts](#scripts) above.